webmachinelearning/webnn/mltensor-explainer.md

 `compute()` will be deprecated and removed in favor of `dispatch()`.

+It's possible `compute()` may have a performance advantage on some platforms for some use cases, such as in one-shot inference (where the benefits of buffer re-use are not relevant) with small inputs/outputs on CPU (where the overhead of task queueing may outweigh the benefits of parallelization).
+At this time, we do not expect this performance impact to be substantial enough to justify providing two mostly-identical methods for executing an `MLGraph`.

 ### Open Questions

 - How will errors be surfaced?
 Do we need a concept similar to [WebGPU's error scopes](https://www.w3.org/TR/webgpu/#error-scopes), or is [returning errors via a promise for select operations sufficient](https://github.com/webmachinelearning/webnn/issues/697#issuecomment-2195656878)?
 See [#477](https://github.com/webmachinelearning/webnn/issues/477)